Hypocoercivity in Phi-entropy for the Linear Relaxation Boltzmann Equation on the Torus: Abstract

 \section{Abstract}

-This paper studies convergence to equilibrium for the spatially inhomogeneous linear relaxation Boltzmann equation in Boltzmann entropy and related entropy functionals the $p$-entropies.
+This paper studies convergence to equilibrium for the spatially inhomogeneous linear relaxation Boltzmann equation in Boltzmann entropy and related entropy functionals, the $p$-entropies.
 Villani proved in \cite{V09} entropic hypocoercivity for a class of PDEs in a H\"{o}rmander sum of squares form.
 It was an open question to prove such a result for an operator which does not share this form.
-We show exponentially fast convergence to equilibrium with explicit rate in entropy for a linear relaxation Boltzmann equation.
-The key new idea appearing in our proof is the use of a total derivative of the entropy of a projection of our solution to compensate for additional error term which appear when using non-linear entropies.
-We also extend the proofs for hypocoercivity of both the linear relaxation Boltzmann and kinetic Fokker-Planck to the case of $p$-entropy functionals.
+We prove a closed entropy-entropy production inequality \`a la Villani which implies exponentially fast convergence to equilibrium for the linear Boltzmann equation with a quantitative rate.
+The key new idea appearing in our proof is the use of a total derivative of the entropy of a projection of our solution to compensate for an error term which appears when using non-linear entropies.
+We also extend the proofs for hypocoercivity for the linear relaxation Boltzmann to the case of $\Phi$-entropy functionals.